Pixocoin/Pixo-Cash/README.md

 * Acknowledgement to anyone who's code was used!
 * All the parents to my coin!
-* Inspiration - Bitcoin, Satoshi Nakamoto, Charlie Lee, and Vitalik Buterin (someone reminded me to put his name down)!
+* Inspiration - Bitcoin, Satoshi Nakamoto, Charlie Lee, Vitalik Buterin (someone reminded me to put his name down), and my beautiful dog BeBe!
 * My parents, my sister and brother, and my wife!

 ## Donations